ZuBsPaCe/ludum-dare-44/README.md

 ### About

-Life Cycle is a complex 2D platformer made in Unity in 48 hours for Ludum Dare 44.
+Life Cycle is a complex 2D platformer made in Unity in 48 hours for [Ludum Dare 44](https://ldjam.com/events/ludum-dare/44/life-cycle).
 As you wander the woods something unexpected happens… Enjoy the adventure and have fun!

 ![Some screenshots of the game Life Cycle.](preview.gif)

 Beware: This one is difficult!
 But, if you’re stuck, think first…

+You can find more information about the game in the [blog entry](https://www.zubspace.com/blog/ludum-dare-44).

 ### Releases

-&rightarrow; [WebGL Release](https://www.zubspace.com/games/life-cycle?target=_blank) (Opens a new browser tab)
+&rightarrow; [WebGL Release](https://www.zubspace.com/games/life-cycle) (Runs in your browser)

 &rightarrow; [Windows Release](https://www.zubspace.com/user/games/life-cycle/life-cycle-ld44.zip) (Download, 20MB)